 Where are summer schools located?

 They very often take up University campuses and use the facilities there.
-A lot of summer schools are based in sunny climates like Spain and Italy, but you can find many in English-speaking countries like the UK, Australia and the USA.
+A lot of ESL summer school jobs are based in sunny climates like Spain and Italy, but you can find many in English-speaking countries like the UK, Australia and the USA.